 Bird Nest Checklist

 We also recognize that birds often use towers as artificial trees and create nesting areas on wireless infrastructure.
-We have, with participation and input from various federal and state wildlife agencies, established a comprehensive policy on how to manage and maintain sites with active bird nests that account for species, seasons and even the type of tower.
+With participation and input from various federal and state wildlife agencies, we have established a comprehensive policy on how to manage and maintain sites with active bird nests that account for species, seasons and even the type of tower.
 Our Bird Nest Checklist ensures that our sites perform to our standards – and those of our customers – and that any animals nearby are minimally disturbed.

 Wildlife Safety Measures